 - How to find the best home insurance policy

 Even though fire and home insurance may seem like they cover the same things, there are some key differences between the two types of insurance plans.
 Unlike home insurance, fire insurance provides basic coverage for water, smoke and fire damage suffered to interior and exterior structures in the event of a fire, explosion, force majeure, riots and strikes and malicious intent.
 It does not cover your personal belongings or renovations.
 While it is a compulsory purchase for HDB owners who have an HDB mortgage or loan, fire insurance is optional if you live in a landed property and not necessary if you live in a condo or private apartment (your apartment block's management will usually have a master fire insurance plan).
-HDB owners purchase their policies through Etiqa at a fixed 5-year rate, which currently ranges from S$1.50 for a 1-room flat to S$7.50 for an executive flat.
+HDB owners purchase their policies from FWD at a fixed 5-year rate.

 On the other hand, home insurance, or home contents insurance, is an optional form of insurance that you can purchase to supplement or replace fire insurance.
 It is much more comprehensive than fire insurance and protects you against losses sustained to your personal belongings, interior/exterior house fixtures, renovations and provides liability and medical coverage.
 You will also find sub-limits for more specific coverages, including landslide damage, mover's damage, loss of valuables such as artwork, hospital expenses and even pet protection.
 You can expect to pay anywhere from S$50 to over S$300 depending on the policy you get.